YahiaElTai/becoming-a-frontend-developer/README.md

 <h2 align="center">🔥 Becoming a Frontend Develooper 🔥</h2>

 - This guide is divided into 6 sections (areas of code) spanning over 3 levels (Beginner, intermediate, Advanced) of web development.
-- It is recommended to go through the sections top to bottom following the color coded levels
+- It is recommended to go through the sections top to bottom following the color coded levels.
 - These courses should be complemented with a lot of practice by building projects on your own without a tutorial.
-- After finishing the beginner and intermediate sections you should be ready to apply for jobs as a Junior Frontend Developer
+- After finishing the beginner and intermediate sections you should be ready to apply for jobs as a Junior Frontend Developer.
 - It is also recommended to have a portfolio website showcasing your projects on Github.

 #### Levels